Vote on new Ohio congressional map on track by Thanksgiving - WHIZ News

 Tiffany Rumbalski, a concerned citizen from the Columbus suburb of Hillard, called the latest map “a gut punch” to those who voted for fairness, representation, competitiveness and transparency in a 2018 constitutional amendment.

-“What we’re shown is disdain, disrespect and disregard, and the voters feel it,” she said, to rumbles of affirmation from the crowd at a hearing on the map held at the Ohio Statehouse.
+“What we’re shown is disdain, disrespect and disregard, and the voters feel it,” she said, to rumbles of affirmation from the audience at a hearing on the map held at the Ohio Statehouse.

-The latest outline of U.S. House districts — intended to stand for 10 years — could move to the Ohio House as soon as Wednesday, where committee and floor votes are possible.

 Without bipartisan support, the map has to meet certain more rigorous criteria and would last only four years, under constitutional changes overwhelmingly supported by Ohio voters.